Ian Fraser journalist, author, broadcaster

 “We’ve had a very successful first full financial year, with 30 new mandates and 18 completed mandates and a total deal value of £1.2bn,” said Campbell.

-BRITISH LINEN’S first deal was the buyout of Cleveland, the company that built the Forth Road Bridge.
-Cleveland bought itself out of the struggling Anglo-Norwegian group Kvaerner for #8.2 million.
-BLA has also advised the founding Macdonald family on Glenmorangie’s recent distribution deal with US-based Brown-Forman.
+BRITISH LINEN’S first deal was the buyout of Cleveland, the company that built the Forth Road Bridge, which bought itself out of struggling Anglo-Norwegian group Kvaerner for £8.2 million.
+BLA has also advised the founding Macdonald family on Glenmorangie’s recent distribution deal with US-based Brown Forman.

 On the strength of such successes British Linen has been able to attract top talent.
 It recently hired two new directors — Andrew Shaw, formerly with J Henry Schroder Wagg and Arjo Wiggins Appleton, where he was finance director, and John Wilkes, formerly with HSBC Investment Bank.
 It has also hired three new associates — Nicola Fraser, Rob Paul and Michael Irvine.